||A nationwide €9 monthly pass for local and regional public transportation is now available.

 Road route marker

-over 80 theme highways for tourists.
-The most well-known is the
+Germany has over 80 themed highways for tourists.
+Perhaps the most

-from Heidelberg to Nürnberg and the Fairy Tale Road (Märchenstraße)
+to Nürnberg, and the Fairy Tale Road (Märchenstraße)

+yourself.
 The routes are well-marked and information is available at

 every town along the way.
 If you do choose to travel one of these

-routes, do

-so outside of the prime tourist seasons to avoid the crowds and get the
+routes, you should consider doing so outside of the prime tourist seasons to avoid the

 Other sites of interest